kkerns85/OMMG/README.md

 # OMMG
 Oral Microbiome Meta Genomic (OMMG) Workflow using Nextflow optimized for AWS-Batch

-This Pipeline is optimized for looking at either WGS or RNAseq data or both derived from Human Oral Samples
+This Pipeline is optimized for looking at either WGS or RNAseq data or both derived from Human Oral Microbiome Samples

 Starting with Raw reads, single or paried-end, in fastq format the OMMG workflow carries out the following programs through the use of the Nextflow workflow manager.